DC0202/receipt-processor/README.md

 # Receipt Processor

-The **Receipt Processor** is a Go-based application designed to process receipts, calculate points based on specific criteria, and provide APIs to retrieve receipt details and health status.
-The application includes backend validation to ensure data integrity and prevents duplicate processing of receipts.
+**Receipt Processor** is a Go-based application designed to process receipts, calculate points based on specific criteria, and provide APIs to retrieve receipt details and system's overall health status.
+This application includes backend validation to ensure data integrity and prevents duplicate processing of receipts.

 ---